This book is for complete beginners to Swift and coding. No prior programming experience necessary!

 From the standard library to user authored generics,

 In this chapter you’ll see how to get all of the benefits associated

 with object-oriented programming while being able to avoid most of the difficulties.

-Ray Fix works on next-generation microscopes made for iPad at [Discover Echo Inc](https://discover-echo.com).
-Ray enjoys...
+Ray Fix works on next-generation microscopes made for iPad at Discover Echo Inc. in San Diego, California.
+Ray enjoys learning...

 Who is this book for